SaltyQuetzals/Good-Bull-Schedules/README.md

 # Good-Bull-Schedules
-Open-source scheduling server for Texas A&amp;M University students, written in Django.
+Open-source scheduling server for Texas A&amp;M University students, written using:

+- Django for running the webserver
+- Redis for caching and improving overall response times for the data API.
+- PostgreSQL for storing data.
+- Elasticsearch for high-performance full-text searching.

 ## Goals
 - Create an open, no-auth-needed API for students to analyze TAMU course/section data without having to create their own scrapers.